Maintain Robust Growth in Leisure Travel Demand

-Why it matters: In 2022, domestic leisure travelers took nearly two million trips, generating $837 billion in travel spending.
+Why it matters: In 2023, domestic leisure generated $855 billion in travel spending.

-- What else: Our latest consumer insights data from Ipsos reveals that, while the majority of recent air travelers say they are at least somewhat satisfied with the overall experiences (80%), less than one-third are very satisfied (32%), citing crowding and congestions, flight delays or cancellations as primary reasons.
+What else: Our consumer insights data from Ipsos reveals that, while the majority of recent air travelers say they are at least somewhat satisfied with their overall travel experience (80%), less than one-third are very satisfied (32%), citing airport crowding and congestion and flight delays or cancellations as primary reasons.

-Demand for leisure travel cannot be guaranteed—and that’s why it’s imperative that the traveler experience at every stage is improved.
+Demand for leisure travel cannot be guaranteed—and that’s why it’s imperative that the traveler experience at every stage be improved.

 The bottom line: As we look to grow travel to and within the U.S., it’s essential that we invest in significant upgrades to our air travel system.